lpezet/test-coverage/README.md

 The results obviously depend on the frameworks/libraries/packages used in each project/language, but popular ones are used.

-# Principle
+# Principle & Expectations

-Regardless of the programming language, the idea is to have basically 2 classes/files: the code and its test.
+Regardless of the programming language, the idea is to have basically two classes/files: the code and its test.

 The test itself will actually test nothing. `The expectation is that we get 0% code coverage.`